logicuniverse/manifesto/README.md

 ---

-### XIV.
+### XIII.
 A Universal Logic Tool: The Path to a Computable Universe

 This **Tri-Axial Fractal Topology** is not merely a design pattern for software; it is a fundamental **Logical Grammar**.